mkdocs/mkdocs/docs/dev-guide/themes.md

 ### tojson

-Safety convert a Python object to a value in a JavaScript script.
+Safely convert a Python object to a value in a JavaScript script.

 ```django
 <script>